Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg)

 Whilst both of these companies finalised licensing agreements with GILEAD to manufacture generic Epclusa late in 2016 the India government has been a little tardy in granting these companies permission to sell generic Epclusa in India.

-This permission finally came through in April 2017 and the release date for the generic Epclusa to be available for sale in India is expected in mid to late April 2017.
+This permission finally came through in April 2017 and the release date for the generic Epclusa to be available for sale in India was May 2017.

 How Effective is Epclusa?